 A mutually beneficial opportunity for both nonprofit/voluntary sector organizations and students.

 - nonprofit organizations gain valuable human capacity

-- post-secondary students add to their résumés, skills, and networks while also receiving a $1000 bursary.
+- post-secondary students add to their résumés, skills, and networks while also receiving a $1000 award.

 Please note: SCiP internships are not intended to replace paid staff positions, and they are not to be used for organizational sustainability.
 Organizations should not rely on SCiP interns for normal day to day operations - they are to be used exclusively for taking on special projects, initiatives or events that they might not otherwise have the capacity to take on.

 - Alberta nonprofit organizations register, create, and then post meaningful, part-time internships to help achieve their missions.

 - Students register, then search, and apply for internships available on the database.

 - Students work together with the organization to meet the goals and expectations of the internship.

 - Upon completion of the internship the students apply for and receive a $1000 award from the Government of Alberta (at no cost to the organization).